Single Parent Adoption Cost: Grants, Tax Credits, and How to Afford It Alone

 Employer Adoption Benefits: An Underused Resource

-Over 250 U.S. companies offer adoption assistance benefits, often including lump-sum reimbursements of $5,000–$25,000 and paid parental leave for adoptive parents.
+Over 250 U.S. companies offer adoption assistance benefits, often including reimbursement and paid parental leave for adoptive parents.
+Benefit amounts and eligibility vary by employer.
 Many employees don't know their employer offers this because it isn't prominently advertised.

 Check your employee benefits portal under "family planning" or "adoption assistance," or ask HR directly.
 If your employer doesn't offer adoption benefits and you're in a role with leverage, this is worth raising — several major companies have added these benefits in the past five years following employee requests.